Have you been wondering how to monetize a blog?

-I think this strategy is best used when combined with other monetization strategies.
+I think this strategy is best used when combined with a larger strategy and evergreen sales funnels.

-What I often see is brand new bloggers trying to make a full time income with affiliates and then getting frustrated when that doesn’t happen.
+Unfortunately, what I often see is brand new bloggers trying to make a full time income with affiliates with little strategy and then getting frustrated when that doesn’t happen.

-So while you can expect to make a few hundred dollars for a newish blog using targeted affiliate strategies, I would NOT focus on this as a sole strategy if you need full-time income.
+So while you can expect to make a few hundred dollars and more for a newish blog using targeted affiliate strategies, I would NOT focus on this as a sole strategy if you need full-time income fast.

 - How To Make Money Blogging With Affiliate Marketing via

 - How to Make Money While You Sleep With Affiliate Marketing, via OptIn Monster

 - The Ultimate Beginner’s Guide to Affiliate Marketing, via The Penny Hoarder

 - How to Earn Money with Affiliate Links, via Blog Clarity